CHWI-DT: The Baton years

 In May 1992, Baton Broadcasting agreed to purchase two television stations in southwestern Ontario: CFPL-TV in London and CKNX-TV in Wingham from The Blackburn Group.
 For Baton, the transaction gave the company additional regional muscle as it sought to compete with the Global Television Network.
 Three months later, Baton applied to the Canadian Radio-television and Telecommunications Commission (CRTC) to build a third television station, primarily a rebroadcaster of CFPL-TV, near Wheatley to serve Windsor and Chatham.
-The new Wheatley transmitter, on channel 16, would air up to 6 1/2 hours of locally-oriented programming a week, including a local newscast, produced from London for the Windsor–Chatham area.
+The new Wheatley transmitter, on channel 16, would air up to 6 1/2 hours of locally oriented programming a week, including a local newscast, produced from London for the Windsor–Chatham area.
 The new station, given the call sign CHWI-TV, would be an affiliate of Baton's regional Ontario Network Television system and carry Toronto Blue Jays baseball.
 This influenced the decision to set up the main transmitter at Wheatley, which was outside the 80 km protection radius from Detroit where the Detroit Tigers had blackout rights; CBET (channel 9), located in Windsor proper, was affected by the blackout rules.

 The news component was the portion that attracted the most interest.
 Windsor had been without a local television newscast since December 1990, when the Canadian Broadcasting Corporation (CBC) discontinued the local news on CBET.
 In a letter to the CRTC, Windsor mayor Mike Hurst supported the Baton bid; though he expressed concern over the signal strength that CHWI-TV would provide Windsor from Wheatley, he called it a starting point for the restoration of local television news service.
 The local programming proposed by Baton included a 6 p.m. newscast on weeknights; a half-hour news and community affairs program in midday; and two weekly public affairs shows.

 The CRTC approved the construction of CHWI-TV on January 26, 1993, days after the Wheatley transmitter site was approved by Romney Township officials; Baton promised to have the station operational by January 1994.
 For the company, it was a return to Windsor; Baton had been forced to sell channel 9, previously private commercial station CKLW-TV, to the CBC in 1975, but held on to the CKLW radio stations until 1985.
-In spite of the 1994 projections, Baton was able to speed construction, Transmitter testing began September 1, providing Windsor with a similar picture quality to the Global repeater at Stevenson, and a Grade-A contour in areas such as Chatham and Leamington.
+In spite of the 1994 projections, Baton was able to speed up construction.
+Transmitter testing began September 1, providing Windsor with a similar picture quality to the Global repeater at Stevenson, and a Grade-A contour in areas such as Chatham and Leamington.